2014 Indiana State Sycamores football team

-The 2014 Indiana State Sycamores football team represented Indiana State University in the 2014 NCAA Division I FCS football season.
-They were led by second-year head coach Mike Sanford and played their home games at Memorial Stadium.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 8–6, 4–4 in MVFC play to finish in a tie for fifth place.
-They made their third post-season appearance in the FCS Playoffs; they defeated Eastern Kentucky in the first round before losing in the second round to Chattanooga.
+The 2014 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2014 NCAA Division I FCS football season.
+Led by second-year head coach Mike Sanford Sr., the Sycamores compiled an overall record of 8–6 with a mark of 4–4 in conference play, tying for fifth place in the MVFC.
+Indiana State received an at large bid to the NCAA Division I Football Championship playoffs, where Sycamore defeated Eastern Kentucky in the first round before losing to Chattanooga in the second round.
+The team played home games at Memorial Stadium in Terre Haute, Indiana.

-Connor Underwood, a junior Linebacker was named 2d team "All-American" by the Associated Press and 1st team by The Sporting News.
-Quarterback Mike Perish, set career marks for touchdowns, passing yards, attempts and pass completions.
-Head Coach Mike Sandford was named the Regional (#4) Coach of the Year by the AFCA.
+Connor Underwood, a junior linebacker, was named first-team All-American by The Sporting News and second-team by the Associated Press (AP).
+Quarterback Mike Perish set career marks for touchdowns, passing yards, attempts and pass completions.
+Sandford was named the Regional Coach of the Year by the American Football Coaches Association (AFCA).